 - Der Wteltbürger: This was a Catholic paper founded in 1883.

 - Die Ft.
 Wayne Freie Presse: This was a daily paper founded in 1888, which ceased publication in 1926.

 - Die Abendpost: It was a daily paper founded in 1908, which merged with Die Freie Presse.

 - Dm Botschaftec: It reportedly was a monthly religious paper founded in 1909.

 - September 18, 2017 photos of local Freie Presse-Staats Zeitung newspaper posted on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 Indiana Newspapers on Google News

 - Jose A. Munoz blog lists states and towns whose newspapers were published.